אדריכלות ועיצוב פנים | אורלי ערן

 Townhouse in Israel

-This townhouse in Israel was built in Tel Aviv.
+This townhouse in Israel was built in an unconventional construction method.

 The neighborhood was founded in the early ’50s, right after Israel gained its independence.